emmajphillips/SEI-project-one/README.md

 ### Future content

 With hindsight, I would re-create the game using a two-dimensional array for the grid of cells, which would help in targeting and accessing specific cells and groups of cells.
-I beieve this would also help with th bug described above.
+I believe this would also help with th bug described above.
 Ideally what I want is for the first click to produce is a series of blank cells with a perimeter of numbered cells to indicate bombs, but without every blank cell being revealed.

-From a design perscpetive, I woul dalso like to explore making the cells appear more three dimensional when they are covered.
+From a design perspective, I would also like to explore making the cells appear more three dimensional when they are covered.

+## In summary

+I believe building this game was one of the best tasks to solidify my understanding of HTML, CSS and JavaScript.
+It reflects where I was in my ability after one month of a software engineering bootcamp, which I came into with a basic understanding of all three languages.

+This project certainly pushed me, but I feel like I rose to the occasion and was able to learn a lot.
+Of course, looking back, there are several decisions I made throughout development that I would go back and change were I to do this project again.
+The biggest change being the data structure of the grid from a single array to a two-dimensional one.

+Overall, however, I am proud of what I was able to accomplish and to learn.